 Role of ERP in Production Planning and Cost Control

 Profitability is the goal of any business.
-Smarter production planning and ERP implementation mean a significant drop in production costs and wastage.
+Smarter production planning and implementation of ERP for Furniture Manufacturing mean a significant drop in production costs and wastage.
 This is where an ERP proves to be obliging.
-An Epicor ERP solution that supports demand management and inventory control along with material requirements planning (MRP) and purchase suggestions capabilities, will help manage raw materials and finished goods along with ensuring quality control and maintaining optimal product cost.
+An Epicor Cloud ERP Solutions for Furniture manufacturing that supports demand management and inventory control along with material requirements planning (MRP) and purchase suggestions capabilities, will help manage raw materials and finished goods along with ensuring quality control and maintaining optimal product cost.
 This ensures more money in your coffers.

 Role of ERP in Supply Chain Management

-As generic as this may sound, an ERP solution eliminates supply chain inefficiencies thereby supporting the company’s extended and global operations.
+As generic as this may sound, an ERP for Furniture manufacturing industry eliminates supply chain inefficiencies thereby supporting the company’s extended and global operations.
 How?